Mindfulness of Feelings Class Follow-Up

-- We practice mindfulness of feelings/emotions so we can relate with balance instead of reactivity/fear/getting hooked.
+- We practice mindfulness of feelings/emotions so we can relate with balance instead of reactivity and getting hooked.

 - The point is neither to stop nor react to feelings.
-It’s to know the feelings that arise with mindful, loving awareness.
-Then it’s possible to decide how you’ll respond to those feelings.
+It’s to touch the feelings that arise with mindful, loving awareness.
+Then it’s possible to decide how you’ll respond to those feelings skillfully.

 - All emotions, even difficult ones, have intelligence and positive intention.
+They signal us to pay attention to potential threats and benefits.
 If we push them away, we won’t uncover their wisdom.

-- An attitude of respect (“This, too, belongs.”) and trust help us to be mindful of feelings.
+- An attitude of respect (“This, too, belongs.”) help us to be mindful of feelings.

 - Working with fear: Notice it, pause, and turn attention to your anchor.